oliverdm/mod-validating-form/README.md

 ##### `clearErrors()` (method)

-Removes `invalidClass` from all input elements and sets `paper-input-decorator.isInvalid = false`.
+Removes `invalidClass` from all input elements.
-Does not change the actual value of the input.
+Does not change the value of the input.

 ##### `submit` (event)